How to sell your business

 You’ll also want to have a realistic business map to show the buyer how your business will keep growing.
 Finally, the most important thing about your financial records is honesty.
 Any serious buyer is going to be doing due diligence, investigating every aspect of your business.
 It isn’t worth it to have a good deal go south because you don’t have your paperwork in order or were not honest about something.

-When the question, “Can I sell my business myself?” pops into your head, the answer is yes!
+Learning how to sell your business is a skill you can absolutely master yourself.
 In fact, we’re willing to bet the person who can best market your business is you.
 No one knows your business better than you do.
 If you’re selling to a family member or a current employee, representing yourself can be a good choice.
 However, there are some situations where using a broker is helpful.
 If you’re trying to keep the sale quiet, brokers use their own network to find sales leads without letting the word out to your employees or other stakeholders.
 Brokers can also be a great option to involve in the sales process if your business has complicated financials or an exceptionally high value.

 When you use a broker to sell your business, communication is key.
 Ensure they know your expectations, and that you know theirs regarding fees.
 Confirm they’re a Certified Business Intermediary (CBI), ask them to provide a portfolio of specific marketing tactics they have used for other companies and always get referrals.

-If you’ve chosen the right time to sell a business and done the proper preparation, you may have several buyers to choose from.
+If you’ve chosen the right time and done the proper preparation for selling a business, you may have several buyers to choose from.
 When you’re choosing your best buyer, there are several things to look at beyond the offer price.
 First, make sure the buyer can back up their offer with financing.
 If they’re using third-party loans, always pre-qualify them.
 If they have private investors or other sources of funds, carefully review all documentation, including past legal judgments.

 You should also consider the type of transaction – certain structures may have transitional requirements, higher taxes or less cash at closing time.
 You’ll want to hire a lawyer to help with vetting buyers and setting up the transaction itself.
 Finally, look at culture fit.
 Check out the buyer’s history of acquisitions of other companies and see where they ended up.
 If the buyer is another company, ensure your cultures are compatible.
 And trust your gut – it’s what helped start your business, and when you’ve thought everything out and have two final buyers in mind, it’s what can be tapped into to make the final decision.

 You deserve a vacation, but don’t spend all your profits too quickly!
-The final part of your very successful business sale is to have a plan for the profits.
+The final part of selling a business is to have a plan for the profits.
 Outline your goals for your newfound cash, such as investing it, saving for retirement or paying off debts.
 Keep your eye on your long-term goals, but feel free to celebrate a little bit.

 Ready to achieve personal and financial freedom?